estebanmunchjones2019/web-components-intro-article/Readme.md

 1) **Create the App**

 Let's call the app `react-web-components`.
-In any folder type these commands, one at a time:
+Feel free to choose other name as well.
+In any folder, type these commands, one at a time:

 ````
 npx create-react-app react-web-components